-- 1. Identify the District's school facility needs over the next five years, - 2.
+- 1. Identify the District's school facility needs, - 2.
 Calculate the financial impact on the District of future residential and commercial/industrial developments, - 3.
 Compare the projected revenues from developer fees to the costs of providing facilities for students generated by future developments, - 4.
 Show that the District satisfies the requirements of Government Code Section 66001 with respect to the collection of developer fees, - 5.
-Summarize other potential funding sources for school facilities and - 6.
+Summarize other potential funding sources for school facilities, and - 6.
 Present recommendations regarding the collection of developer fees.